-Fitch views CU's near-term capex requirements as moderate in the context of the university's scope of operations, fundraising ability, and current average age of plant.
-Current capex is highlighted by the following projects: the IMIG Music School addition; the Anschutz Health Sciences Building on the Anschutz medical campus; build-out of the research building basement at the Anschutz campus; and construction of a student housing building at the Denver campus.
-While in the past Fitch had expected CU to maintain a capital spending ratio in the 1.0x-1.2x range, we view the university has having a degree of flexibility in terms of the timing and scope of capex.
-CU's average age of plant measured 12.0 years at FYE 2019.
-Furthermore, the university has reinvested in its physical infrastructure as its capital spending averaged approximately 1.8x over the five years through FYE 2019.
+Fitch views CU's near-term capex requirements as manageable in the context of the university's scope of operations, fundraising ability, and current average age of plant.
+Current capex is highlighted by the following projects: the Health Sciences Building on the Anschutz medical campus (construction completion expected by fall 2021); build-out of the research building basement at the Anschutz campus; and construction of a student housing building at the Denver campus (expected to open in summer 2021).

+While Fitch views CU has having a degree of flexibility in terms of the timing and scope of capex, we expect CU to maintain a pace of capital spending to meet growth, student demand, and research needs.
+CU's average age of plant measured 12.5 years at FYE 2020.
+Furthermore, the university has invested in its physical infrastructure at a robust pace as its capital spending ratio averaged approximately 1.7x over the five years through FY 2020.